jump-dev/JuMP.jl/docs/src/expressions.md

 ### Operator overloading

 Expressions can also be created outside the macro.
-However, not that this is much slower that constructing an expression using the macro.
-This should only be used if the performance is not critical.
+However, note that in some cases, this can be much slower that constructing an expression using the macro.

 ```jldoctest
 model = Model()